- Brand name

 If you are not sure what to do, ask your doctor or pharmacist.

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), if you think you or anyone else may have taken too much Campral.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much CAMPRAL.
 Do this even if there are no signs of discomfort or poisoning.

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking Campral.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking CAMPRAL.

 Things you must not do

-Do not use Campral to treat any other conditions unless your doctor tells you to.
+Do not use CAMPRAL to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Campral helps most people with alcohol dependence, but it may have unwanted side effects in some people.
+This medicine helps most people with alcohol dependence, but it may have unwanted side effects in a few people.

 Ask your doctor or pharmacist to answer any questions you may have.